 - The secret to highly effective marketing (it has nothing to do with being clever)

 - How to know which of your marketing strategies are most effective

-This newsletter is for business owners who want to create meaningful and prosperous businesses.
+The free report and newsletter are for business owners who want to create meaningful and prosperous businesses.
 Each issue will feature tips and resources to support you in creating an outrageously fun and profitable business.

 - Find and connect with your ideal clients to increase profits